aanxniee/aanxniee/README.md

 - SWE Intern @ Snowflake in Bellevue, WA, where I am working on ingress load balancing for Snowflake's multi-cloud environments! ❄️
 - Prev.
 SWE Intern @ Datadog in NYC, architecting distributed caching and streaming observability pipelines
 - Prev.
 SWE Intern @ Newfront (YC18) in SF, building a RAG chatbot! 🤖
+- Researching synchronization techniques and locks for persistent memory as a URA @ UWaterloo
 - Building tech for social good @ UW Blueprint 🛠️

 ## 🌱 I’m currently learning about ...